 Immanuel Kant introduced the human mind as an active originator of experience rather than just a passive recipient of perception.
 How has his philosophy influenced the world after him?
-John and

 What is it